alexakreizinger/ps2hackswiki/docs/software/create-drive-partitions.md

 ### Create OPL data partition

-1. Once the format is completed, the partition status of the drive will be displayed.
-In these next steps, we will create a partition specifically for OPL data such as artwork and themes.
+1. In these next steps, we will create a partition specifically for OPL data such as artwork and themes.
 Press R1 to access the `MENU`.

     <figure markdown="span">
       ![drive_partition_7](../assets/drive_partition_7.png){ width="500" }